 2. Mercedes Metris

-Built-in Features: This mid-sized camper van has several safety features like hill start and crosswind assists, as well as electronic stability.
-It has 182.9 cu-ft of cargo space to work with.
+Built-in Features: This mid-sized camper van has several safety features, like hill start and crosswind assists, as well as electronic stability.
+It has 183 cubic feet of cargo space to work with.

 What Makes It a Good Choice: Mercedes has created a 2.0L 4-cylinder turbocharged gas engine that produces 23 mpg on the highway and 19 mpg in the city.
 And if you need a little more ground clearance, the manufacturer has an optional lift kit available.